Workplace wellness for a changing world

 - Be selective.
 Start small when choosing and implementing new wellness initiatives and technologies.
 Roll them out in a trickle rather than a deluge.
 Use intelligent HR solutions to determine the most positive employee reactions – and to assess ROI.

 - Be transparent.
-Demonstrate and explain how these technologies and programs work.
+Demonstrate and explain how these technologies and programmes work.
 Show employees that sensors and other wellness technologies are voluntary and designed to improve their workplace experience, not oversee it.

 - Keep the trust.
 Reassure employees about their privacy and anonymity.
 Use examples like: “Here are sensor readings of an anonymous employee.
 We noticed high levels of frustration and fatigue, so we gave her less repetitive admin work and more creative problem-solving tasks – which she thrives at and enjoys.”

 - Don’t presume.
 Everyone has a different level of stress tolerance, and some are more “joiners” than others.
-The beauty of modern HR technology is that it customizes solutions to suit individual needs.
-Give employees access, support, and encouragement to use wellness tools and programs, but don’t nag them or make them mandatory.
+The beauty of modern HR technology is that it customises solutions to suit individual needs.
+Give employees access, support, and encouragement to use wellness tools and programmes, but don’t nag them or make them mandatory.